DigiNode-Tools/diginode-tools/docs/rpi_setup.md

-# Instructions fo Setup a DigiNode on a Raspberry Pi
+# Instructions to Setup a DigiNode on a Raspberry Pi

 ## Before You Begin